orthanc-mirrors/orthanc-book/Sphinx/source/plugins/dicomweb.rst

       "QidoCaseSensitive" : true,     // For QIDO-RS server, whether search is case sensitive (since release 0.5) "Host" : "",                    // Hard-codes the name of the host for subsequent WADO-RS requests.
                                       // e.g: "localhost:8042", "dicomweb.mydomain.org"
-                                      // If empty (default), the plugin will guess it from other configurations or
+                                      // If empty (default), the plugin will guess its value from the
+                                      // "Host", "X-Forwarded-Host", "Forwarded" HTTP headers.
+                                      // If empty, since release 1.25, you should provide a list of "AllowedHosts".
+      "AllowedHosts" : [],            // List of trusted values for the host guessed from the "Host", "X-Forwarded-Host"
-                                      // from the reverse-proxy 'forwarded' headers.
+                                      // and "Forwarded" HTTP headers.
+                                      // e.g: ["dicomweb.mydomain.org", "*.mydomain.org", "orthanc.local:8042"]
+                                      // You must defined either "Host" or "AllowedHosts" (recommanded way).
+                                      // If Orthanc is accessed only via "localhost" or "127.0.0.1", there is no need
+                                      // to configure any of them.
+                                      // (since release 1.25)
       "StudiesMetadata" : "Full",     // How study-level metadata is retrieved (since release 1.1, cf. section below) "SeriesMetadata" : "Full",      // How series-level metadata is retrieved (since release 1.1, cf. section below) "EnableMetadataCache": true,    // Wheter the plugin caches metadata as a gzipped attachment (since release 1.15)